Who is Raven James?

 She whispered something softly but Raven couldn't understand her.
 As she hovered over him, Raven slowly reached under the couch and pulled out a container of salt and hastily poured a thin line across the coffee table.
 Pursing her lips, the woman turned and faded away.

 Raven took a deep breath.
-Not when I'm sleeping, he said to himself.
+Not when I'm sleeping, bitch.
+He said to himself.

 His mind searched the room for the possibility of more lost souls who had managed to intrude the house, but in his groggy haze, Raven seemed to be alone.